NSAPH-Projects/power_outage_national_cvd_hosp/project_progress_notes.md

 This is the document where we write what we did, transcribe meeting notes, and write next steps.

+Marianthi says we should match on every two months. don't need to go more than that

 Oct 10th:
 - meeting scheduled.
 - going to include hawaii and alaska after code review bc I don't want to run